lordmilko/PrtgAPI/README.md

 If you wish to run integration tests, it is recommended to create a separate server for integration testing.
 When integration tests are run, PrtgAPI will create a backup of your PRTG configuration, run its tests, and then revert the server to its original settings.
 If integration tests do not run to their completion, as a safety measure you will be required to manually delete (or restore) the `PRTG Configuration.dat` file under %temp% on the PRTG Server.

 To configure PrtgAPI for integration testing, please specify values for all fields listed in `PrtgAPI.Tests.IntegrationTests\Settings.cs` with values specific to your server.
-The server running integration tests must be able to connect directly to the server over the network.
+The system running integration tests must be able to connect directly to the server over the network.
 When specifying the credentials to connect to your server, you must specify a local user on the server; domain users are not currently supported.

 ## Usage (C#)
 All actions in PrtgAPI revolve around a core class: `PrtgClient`